lsamorim/lsamorim/README.md

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/lsamorim/)

 ### Who am I?
 Enthusiastic and dedicated Full Stack Developer with over 10 years of experience.
-Always seeking to be a Clean Coder, to sum with technical skills, but also to think together about business goals.
+Always striving to be a Clean Coder, to chip in with technical skills, but also to collaborate on business goals.

 **Hobbies**: Games, Jiu-Jitsu, Bodybuilding